ros-navigation/docs.nav2.org/docs/tutorials/general_tutorials/docs/groot_tutorials/groot2.md

 Therefore, we must point Groot2 to our palette, or index of Nav2 / custom behavior tree nodes:

 1. Open Groot2 in editor mode.
 The interface should now look like the example shown in the first image below.
-2. Click the red icon as shown in the second image, open the file /path/to/navigation2/nav2_behavior_tree/nav2_tree_nodes.xml to import all the custom behavior tree nodes used for navigation.
+2. Click the red icon as shown in the second image, open the file */path/to/navigation2/nav2_behavior_tree/nav2_tree_nodes.xml* to import all the custom behavior tree nodes used for navigation.
 Once loaded, you should see the full palette of Nav2’s custom nodes.
-3. Click the blue icon as shown in the second image, browse the tree you want to visualize, then select Open.
-The Nav2 BTs exist in /path/to/navigation2/nav2_bt_navigator/behavior_trees/.
+3. Click the blue icon as shown in the second image, browse the tree you want to visualize, then select *Open*.
+The Nav2 BTs exist in */path/to/navigation2/nav2_bt_navigator/behavior_trees/*.

 <div markdown="span" class="flex-images">
 	![](../images/Groot2/groot_bt_editor.png)
 	![](../images/Groot2/groot_with_nav2_custom_nodes.png)
 </div>

-If you select the default tree navigate_w_replanning_and_recovery.xml, the Groot2 editor should now display the full behavior tree structure, as shown in the image below.
+If you select the default tree *navigate_w_replanning_and_recovery.xml*, the Groot2 editor should now display the full behavior tree structure, as shown in the image below.

 <figure markdown="span">
   ![](../images/Groot2/bt_w_replanning_and_recovery.png){ width="80%" }